 If the worst were to happen to your business IT system, could you carry on working?
+How quickly could you recover?
 Careful continuity planning and a reliable backup system will ensure you can keep operating with minimal disruption.

 Business continuity planning explained

-Business continuity planning involves anticipating problems which could disrupt your company’s ability to operate properly.
-For business IT, these problems typically fall into two categories:
+Business continuity planning involves anticipating problems which could disrupt your company's ability to operate properly and taking steps to mitigate them.
+For most businesses, these problems typically fall into two categories:

 - Physical threats, like fire, flooding or theft or failure of key equipment.

-- Software threats, like viruses, Trojans and hackers.
+- Software threats, like viruses, malware, ransomware, and hackers.

 It's important your disaster planning measures ensure fast business recovery for key systems.